 S&P has different rating scales for short- and long-term obligations.
 Ratings from AA through CCC may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within a particular rating category.
-The A - rating assigned to TCPL's senior unsecured debt is in the third highest of ten rating categories for long-term obligations.
+The A- rating assigned to TCPL's senior unsecured debt is in the third highest of ten rating categories for long-term obligations.
 An A rating indicates the obligor's capacity to meet its financial commitment is strong; however, the obligation is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher rated categories.
-As guarantor of a U.S. subsidiary's commercial paper program, TCPL has been assigned a commercial paper rating of A-2 which is the second highest of eight rating categories for short-term debt issuers.
-Short-term debt issuers rated A-2 have satisfactory capacity to meet their financial commitments, however they are somewhat more susceptible to adverse effects of changes in circumstances and economic conditions than obligor to TCPL's junior subordinated notes is in the fourth highest of ten rating categories for long-term debt obligations and the P-2 rating assigned to TCPL's junior subordinated notes is in the fourth highest of ten rating categories for long-term debt obligations and the P-2 rating assigned to TCPL's junior subordinated notes is the second highest of eight rating categories for long-term debt obligations and the P-2 rating assigned to TCPL's junior subordinated notes is the second highest of eight rating categories for Canadian preferred shares.
-The BBB and P-2 ratings assigned to TCPL's junior subordinated notes and TransCanada's preferred shares exhibit adequate protection parameters.
+TCPL's U.S. commercial paper program is rated A-2 which is the second highest of eight rating categories for short-term debt issuers.
+Short-term debt issuers rated A-2 have satisfactory capacity to meet their financial commitments, however they are somewhat more susceptible to adverse effects of changes in circumstances and economic conditions than obligors in the highest rating categories for long-term debt issuers.
+The BBB rating assigned to TCPL's junior subordinated notes and to the trust notes is in the fourth highest of ten rating categories for long-term debt obligations and the P-2 rating assigned to TCPL's junior subordinated notes, the trust notes and TransCanada's preferred shares.
+The BBB and P-2 ratings assigned to TCPL's junior subordinated notes, the trust notes and TransCanada's preferred shares exhibit adequate protection parameters.
 However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.